 With all the resources of the empire at their disposal Chola bronzesmiths developed significant improvements to the lost wax process and their descendants kept this arcane knowledge a closely guarded secret for almost a thousand years.
 Recent laboratory analyses, however, has revealed the formula for their alloy (note 2).
 In addition to the usual copper and tin, the presence of iron, silver and gold ensured their formula conformed to the Shilpa Shastra’s accepted definition of panchaloha, literally ‘five’ ‘metal,’ the auspicious bronze alloy used to create sacred icons (note 3).

 Anyone who has ever experienced a Chola Bronze knows the bronzesmiths who created them were master craftsmen, however, they were limited by their technology.
 Theirs is a very impressive achievement when they were using river mud, beeswax, charcoal and cow dung.
-Today we have the advantage of computer-controlled, electric furnaces and certifed pure bronze alloys to ensure a level of technical quality the likes of which Chola bronzesmiths could only dream.
+Today we have the advantage of computer-controlled, electric furnaces and certified pure bronze alloys to ensure a technical quality Chola bronzesmiths could only dream of achieving.

 There is an undeniable charm to knowing your sculpture was created the old traditional way, but we feel any sculpture associated with gods and goddesses ought to be of the highest possible aesthetic and technical quality.
 Even if they are never used in spiritual practice, Chola Bronzes are by definition, sacred sculpture and deserve an appropriate level of care in their creation.